Maps4HTML/web-map-doc/docs/elements/mapml-viewer.md

 ### `<map-caption>`

-This element contains an invisible caption to `<mapml-viewer>`, which is adapted by screen readers when the map is in focus.
-Only one `<map-caption>` should be created for each map.
+`<map-caption>` may be the first or last element child of `<mapml-viewer>`.
+Its content is a simple text string that is not visually rendered (at this time), but the caption should be read by screen readers when the `<mapml-viewer>` is focused, as it is used to generate the `<mapml-viewer aria-label="...">` attribute value.

 ---